qe-sap-deployment test lib

 logname => 'somefile.txt'

-Test returns execution result in same format of qesap_execute.
+The function returns its execution result in the same format as `qesap_execute`.

 Search for a list of strings in the Ansible log file.